 The third historical site, the former utility structure (historic site 30-179873) at the existing Capistrano Substation, would be demolished as part of the proposed project.
 Two historical assessments of the former utility structure provided by the applicant found that the former utility structure is not a historic resource as defined by CEQA and fails to meet the minimum requirements for significance under Section 106 of the federal regulations.
 A subsequent evaluation of the former utility structure, conducted by the CPUC concurred with the applicant's finding that the former utility structure is ineligible for the NRHP CRHR, or the City of San Juan Capistrano IHCL (Moomjian 2014).
-The demolition of the former utility structure would not be considered a significant impact under CEQA because this structure is not a historic resource as defined by CEQA.
+However, on April 29, 2015, the SHRC voted unanimously in favor of recommending the building as eligible for the NRHP.
+The recommendation was forwarded to the Keeper of the NRHP on July 17, 2015.
+The Keeper will review the nomination and make a determination of eligibility for the former utility structure to be listed in the NRHP within 45 days of receipt of the nomination.
+Because the former utility structure's eligibility for listing in the NRHP has not vet been determined, it is assumed for the purposes of this analysis that the structure will be determined to be eligible for listing in the NRHP.
+Therefore, the demolition of the former utility structure would be considered a significant impact under CEQA because this structure is potentially historic resource as defined by CEQA.
+In a letter dated September 22, 2015, the Keeper of the NRHP declined to make a determination of eligibility of the former utility structure for listing on the NRHP based on the inadequacy of the nomination and returned the nomination to State Historic Preservation Officer for substantive and technical revisions (Appendix S).
+The Keeper of the NRHP states the following in his letter: